awsdocs/amazon-sns-developer-guide/doc_source/sns-getting-started.md

       + Choose **Identical payload for all delivery protocols** and then enter the message, for example:

         ```
-        If you receive this message, publishing a message to an Amazon SNS topic works.
+        Publishing a message to an Amazon SNS topic.
         ```
       + Choose **Custom payload for each delivery protocol** and then use a JSON object to define the message to send to each protocol, for example: